Better Software Through Secure Coding Practices

 Security flaws and vulnerabilities are all too common in software today.
 In response, we research and develop solutions for identifying and preventing security flaws during development, where it is much more cost effective than in the test phase or post-deployment.

 Many research studies have shown that the cost to remove defects, including security flaws, can be hundreds of times higher after deployment.
 Moreover, adding security through testing is a never-ending task.
 Other research has shown that a majority of vulnerabilities are related to programming errors that are fairly well understood.

 Research, Coding Standards, and Best Practices

-To enable software developers to reduce vulnerabilities by eliminating coding errors, we investigate how errors occur and how to prevent them, codify best practices and coding standards for security, and contribute that knowledge to the programming community.
+To enable software developers to reduce vulnerabilities by eliminating coding errors, CERT researchers investigate how errors occur and how to prevent them, codify best practices and coding standards for security, and contribute that knowledge to the programming community.
 We disseminate information on these practices through courses, standards, webinars, blogs, conferences, reports, newsletters, and our Secure Coding wiki.

 Community Guidance to Prevent Common Coding Errors